-1. eLearning program for elementary and secondary students in grades Kindergarten through 12th Grade.
-Students attend scheduled synchronous lessons virtually five days a week with HCPS teachers.

-2. In-person program for secondary students in grades 6 through 12.
-The In-person program places students in cohorts that meet two days per week in-person (Monday/Wednesday or Tuesday/Thursday) and alternating Fridays.
+- 1. eLearning program for elementary and secondary students in grades Kindergarten through 12th Grade.
+Students attend scheduled synchronous lessons virtually five days a week with HCPS teachers. - 2.
+Hybrid program for secondary students in grades 6 through 12.
+The Hybrid program is a combination of in-person learning, synchronous and asynchronous eLearning.
 In-person instruction takes place at Swan Creek School, which is located at 253 Paradise Road in Aberdeen, MD.
-The in-person school day runs from 9 AM until 4 PM.
-HCPS provides transportation to and from the school.
+Synchronous eLearning instruction, utilizing Microsoft Teams, and asynchronous eLearning occur in conjunction with in-person learning.
+The Hybrid school day runs from 9:40 a.m. until 4:15 p.m.
+HCPS provides transportation to and from the school, utilizing Depot Stops.